-This Phase 3 clinical trial (ClinicalTrials.gov – NCT03840148) is a global randomized, double-blind, active controlled, non-inferiority phase 3 study called CERTAIN-1 (Cefepime Rescue with Taniborbactam in cUTI) (ClinicalTrials.gov – NCT03840148) in adults with cUTI, including acute pyelonephritis.
-The trial will assess the safety and efficacy of cefepime-taniborbactam as compared with that of meropenem using clinical cure and microbiological eradication as the primary composite efficacy endpoint.
+Cefepime-taniborbactam is being evaluated in a global randomized, double-blind, active-controlled, non-inferiority phase 3 study called CERTAIN-1 (Cefepime Rescue with Taniborbactam in cUTI) (ClinicalTrials.gov – NCT03840148) in adults with cUTI, including acute pyelonephritis.
+The trial is assessing the efficacy, safety and tolerability of cefepime-taniborbactam compared to meropenem using clinical cure and microbiologic eradication as the primary composite efficacy endpoint.
 Venatorx expects to report topline results in the first quarter of 2022.

-This project has been funded in whole or in part with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under Contract No. HHSN272201300019C, The Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and continues with federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response, Department of Health and Human Services under Contract No. HHSO100201900007C.
+This project began with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under contract number HHSN272201300019C, and The Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and continues with federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority, under contract number HHSO100201900007C.